OliverMarkez/EUF_Portal/README.md

 - Digitizing the current process of collecting and tallying fees through the development of a mobile application.

 > ### <h2>🗂️PROJECT APPLICATION OVERVIEW</h2>
-- EUF Portal is a cross-platform Flutter application designed for the efficient management of tourist transactions, staff administration, and analytics/reporting for the EUF (Ecological User Fee) system.
+- EUF Portal is a cross-platform Flutter application designed for the efficient management of tourist transactions, staff administration, and analytics/reporting for the EUF (Environmental User's Fee) system.
 The app supports both desktop and mobile layouts, providing a responsive and user-friendly experience for authorized personnel.

 > ### <h2>🛠️DEVELOPMENT MODEL</h2>
 - Plan - The team defined the project's main goal: to create a mobile app that fixes problems with manual environmental fee collection in Puerto Galera.